 This is the story he tells in Love and War in the Apennines, a book he dedicates ‘to all those Italians who helped me and thousands like me, at the risk of their lives’.
 During those long months on the run he was fed and sheltered by poor peasant farmers who hated the Italian Fascist militia as much as he did and risked torture and execution to help him.
 As well as being a spine-tingling escape story it is a fascinating picture of life in these remote mountain communities which at that time had changed little since the Middle Ages.

 It is also the story of a love affair which lasted the rest of Newby’s life.
 Readers of Something Wholesale (SFE No. 41), his hilarious account of his brief career in the fashion business, will know that after the war he returned to Italy to seek out a Slovene girl called Wanda, whose cool head and steadfast character had helped him for a long time to evade recapture and survive.
 As he tells us in an epilogue, after surmounting ‘every kind of obstacle’, they married in 1946.
 So, though his wartime experience in the mountains may have marked him for ever, Newby’s extraordinary story ends on an upnote.
-An irresistible book by an irrepressible man.
+Love and War in the Apennines is an irresistible book by an irrepressible man.

 A Romantic Escape